-The Two Types of Heated Driveways
+The Benefits and Drawbacks of Heated Driveways

-Benefits of a Heated Driveway
+The Pros and Cons of a Heated Driveway

 When winter arrives and your driveway is suddenly covered in snow and ice, you may find yourself longing for a heated driveway that could take the snow shovel out of your hand or eliminate the expense of paying for professional snow-plow services.